MobileFirst-Platform-Developer-Center/RememberMeWeb/README.md

  The UserAuthentication Security Check adapter can be found in https://github.com/MobileFirst-Platform-Developer-Center/SecurityCheckAdapters/tree/release80.

+2. From a command-line window, navigate to the project's root folder and run the command: `mfpdev app register web com.sample.remembermeweb`.

-2. You can either set-up a [Web development environment](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/setting-up-your-development-environment/web-development-environment) that fits your needs, or use the provided Node.js-based reverse proxy.
+3. You can either set-up a [Web development environment](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/setting-up-your-development-environment/web-development-environment) that fits your needs, or use the provided Node.js-based reverse proxy.

 #### WebSphere Liberty or Node.js
 Follow the [Setting up the Web development environment](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/setting-up-your-development-environment/web-development-environment)